23 Best Restaurants on Salt Spring Island, British Columbia

 20. Best for cheese lovers: Salt Spring Island Cheese Cafe

-The kitchen is open from 11AM-4PM, however their pizzas and cheesecake can run out beforehand on busy days.
+The kitchen is open from 11AM-4PM, however, their pizzas and cheesecake can run out beforehand on busy days.

 Must try: any of their pizzas with goat cheese

-22. Best for cocktails & dancing: Mateada
+21. Best for cocktails & dancing: Mateada

 Mateada is one of Salt Spring Island's hottest new spots.
 The lounge features live music, creative cocktails and tasty bites, and has a funky ambience with its rich textures, coloured lighting and ornate woodwork.

 Outside of their creative cocktail selection, Mateada serves a unique selection of non-alcoholic drinks, like kombucha and yerba mate served in a traditional gourd.
-Their food is easy for sharing and includes plant-based and gluten free options.
+Their food is easy for sharing and includes plant-based and gluten-free options.

 We saw The Della Kit with David Morin perform a groovy set of jazz-inspired neo-soul songs.
 The atmosphere was lively and a ton of fun.
-About half-way through, almost everyone got up to dance on the dance floor in front of the stage.
+About halfway through, almost everyone got up to dance on the dance floor in front of the stage.

 Mateada hosts different styles of music from Thursdays-Saturdays, so don't miss checking out their list of events!